What is Cosmos?

-The consensus mechanism is based on validators being chosen to create the next block for the Cosmos blockchain.
-They are then rewarded for their work in Atoms.
-The validators that operate in the Cosmos network are chosen by all holders of Atoms.
+The consensus mechanism is when validators are chosen to create the next block for the Cosmos blockchain.
+They are then rewarded for their work in ATOMs.
+The validators that operate in the Cosmos network are chosen by all holders of ATOMs.
 They can choose to delegate their assets to a validator.
 By doing this, they essentially vote on who should be a validator for the creation of blocks.
 The top 125 validators in the network will be the ones in charge of this.

-Similar to other Proof of Stake blockchains, you can be rewarded for delegating your Atoms to a validator, with reward rates varying between different validators.
+Similar to other Proof of Stake blockchains, you can be rewarded for delegating your ATOMs to a validator, with reward rates varying between different validators.
 Delegating works a little differently within the Cosmos network, however.
-Firstly when you delegate your Atoms to a validator, you cannot use these for transactions.
-These Atoms are essentially locked away while you are delegating them.
-While they are locked, these Atoms are still completely yours as no one else has access to them.
+Firstly, when you delegate your ATOMs to a validator, you cannot use these for transactions.
+These ATOMs are essentially locked away while you are delegating them.
+While they are locked, these are still completely yours, as no one else has access to them.

-Another aspect where Cosmos is unique is that both validators and delegators can be punished if they don’t act appropriately.
-This is a process known as slashing, where the validator and delegators can lose a part of their assets if the validator misbehaves.
-As such, it is important to take a good look into who you are delegating your Atoms to.
+Another aspect where Cosmos is unique is that both validators and delegates can receive punishment if they don’t act appropriately.
+This is a process known as slashing, where the validator and delegates can lose a part of their assets if the validator misbehaves.
+As such, it is important to take a good look into who you are delegating your ATOMs to.
 Ledger might provide a list of 125 validators, but in the end the person creating the delegation would be responsible for the choice.
-In the unfortunate event that you’d undergo such a slashing, you could lose between 0.01% and 5% of the delegated Atoms – an amount that may change in the future.
+In the unfortunate event that you’d undergo such a slashing, you could lose between 0.01% and 5% of the delegated ATOMs – an amount that may change in the future.

 The Rewards: Compounding or Cashing In